KARMA YOGA RETREAT LAOSLearn the art of letting go

 ABOUT YOUR TEACHERS

-Emily loves whole foods, nature, adventure activities, mountains, the energetic and mindfulness practices of Yoga, Taoism and Buddhism, and above all connecting people in love and kindness through yoga workshops and retreats.
+Emily loves whole foods, nature, adventures in the mountains, taking action on injustice, teaching and above all connecting people in love and kindness through yoga.
 You can read more about Emily here.

 Vonesili (Tiak) Saysana

-Prior to moving to Melbourne, in Laos Tiak travelled to almost every province both for pleasure and work (where she worked on development and agricultural projects).
-She visited many beautiful and exotic places and met with different heart-warming and interesting people, yet, there are still much more to discover and explore in Laos.
-Tiak would like to invite you to visit and experience the less travelled area of Laos, in Champasack province, on the car- free island called Don Deng (the Red Island), where the retreat will be organised.
-As a Lao’ person Tiak will ensure you have the quality time in this beautiful country during, before and after the retreat.
+Prior to moving to Melbourne, in Laos Tiak travelled to almost every province both for pleasure and work.
+She visited many beautiful and exotic places and met with different heart-warming and interesting people, yet, there is still much more to discover and explore in Laos.
+Tiak would like to invite you to visit and experience the less touchable Laos, in Champasak province, on the car- free island called Don Daeng (the Red Island), where the Retreat will be organised.

 Does this sound like the retreat for you?

 Request more information in our Karma Yoga Laos Retreat Information Pack by completing the form below: